 Roger: You're gonna have to do the horse chores...You have to brush the horse's coat and mane, water and feed it, then give it a full release.
 You know, give it a happy photo finish.
 Take the glue out of the factory.
 Spank his front butt.
 Grant him a bone loan!

-- Used by two trolls in the Gummi Bears episode, "A Tree Grows In Dunwyn" after Gruffi tells them that the tree that contained the trolls' treasure was taken to the castle:
+- Used by two trolls in the Adventures of the Gummi Bears episode, "A Tree Grows In Dunwyn" after Gruffi tells them that the tree that contained the trolls' treasure was taken to the castle:

 Troll #1: Not the castle!

 Troll #2: Prison!